A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Model Details

 \subsection{Three-Groups Model for GWAS Data with Binary Outcomes}

-GWAS entails collecting genotypic (i.e. SNVs) and phenotypic data from unrelated individuals with the goal of associating specific SNVs with disease outcomes.
-A complication arises in that our model formulation for the RNA-seq data type, the unit of measurement is the gene; however, GWAS data are collected on the SNV level.
+GWAS entails collecting genotypic (i.e. SNVs) and phenotypic data (disease status) from unrelated individuals with the goal of associating specific SNVs with disease status.
+In our model formulation for the RNA-seq data type, the unit of measurement is the gene; however, GWAS data are collected on the SNV level.
 Thus, integrating GWAS with the other models requires that SNVs be either summarized into their associated genes or identified as non-coding variants with no obvious parallel in our RNA-seq dataset.
 The need to aggregate SNV information to the gene level is not unique to our formulation and is also necessary, for example, for burden tests for association \citep{asimit-2012a,morgenthaler-2007a,li-2008a,madsen-2009a}.
 How best to formalize the association between SNVs and genes is an open question (see, e.g., \citealp{gazal2022combining} and references therein).
 The simplest approach, which we take here, is to collapse SNVs into genes in a binary fashion: if a gene contains a SNV in or near its coding region, it is assigned a value of 1, if it does not contain a SNV, it is assigned a value of 0.
-In this binary collapse we assume a dominant model of disease (i.e., having one or more copies of the associated minor allele alters the risk).
+This binary collapse assumes a dominant model of disease (i.e., having one or more copies of the associated minor allele alters the risk).
 A simple alternative strategy is to sum the number of minor alleles in or near each gene's coding region.
+We report results from this alternative sum-mapping in Section 6 of the Supplementary Material.
 Extensions include using weighted sums, and schemes allowing for different SNVs in a single region to act in opposite ways on the outcome.
+Our model is agnostic with respect to the particular SNV-to-gene mapping, as different mappings only require corresponding changes the design matrix $\boldsymbol{X}_i^{GWAS}$ and thus the model itself is immediately applicable without modification.

 Our three-groups model for GWAS is logistic regression, as the response is binary (1 if individual $i$ in the GWAS study has PD and 0 otherwise).
 The response $Y_i^\gwas$ is modeled as a Bernoulli random variable with probability $p_i$ of being in the PD group, with